AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 9134.
+Additionally, the format-specific parameters defined by RFC 9134 are made REQUIRED in the same circumstances that a corresponding Flow attribute MUST be included, in order that the information provided to an NMOS Controller through a Flow is also provided to a Receiver through the SDP file.
+This means that `profile`, `level`, `sublevel`, `sampling`, `depth`, `width`, `height`, `exactframerate`, `colorimetry`, `interlace` and `segmented` are all REQUIRED depending on the properties of the JPEG XS stream.

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.